Pranabiitp/Multi-stage_Respiratory-Disease-Detection/README.md

-# Fuzzy Ensemble-based Multi-stage Network for COVID-19 detection and Severity Assessment from Chest X-ray
+# A Multi-stage Network for Respiratory Disease Detection and Severity Assessment from Chest X-ray
 Abstract: Chest radiography (CXR) is a commonly used imaging modality for var- ious lung abnormality screening.
 It plays a crucial role in monitoring the progression of the disease, allocating limited medical resources, and plan-